custom-components/pyscript/info.md

 Functions can sleep or wait for additional changes in state variables or events, without slowing or affecting other operations.
 You can think of these functions as small programs that run in parallel, independently of each other, and they could be active for extended periods of time.

+Pyscript also interfaces with the Jupyter front-ends (eg, notebook, console and lab).
+That allows you to develop and test pyscript functions, triggers, automation and logic interactively.

 ## Installation

 Under HACS -> Integrations, select "+", search for `pyscript` and install it.